pynetscript/fantasy/README.md

 First the script will:
 - Create a log file named "cmdrunner.log".
+- Prompt us for Change Control/Ticket ID.
-- Prompt us for a username and a password (password required twice).
+- Prompt us for a username and a password
+  - For more information on password part look "Function (get_credentials)" at **tools.py** section.

 ```
 ===============================================================================